JenAlchimowicz/YouTube-Trending-MLops/README.md

 5. Develop and deploy a retraining pipeline
 6. Monitor the model performance

 The focus is on the `tools` and `ML best practices`.
 In particular, dockerizing and deploying to AWS the two key pipelines: retraining and inference.
 The problem itself - predicting YouTube views from just the channel name and video category - is rather trivial, and would usually be more complex in the real world.
-However, the methods of managing the ML lifecycle are very relevant and can be used to deploy real-world projects.
+However, the methods of managing the ML lifecycle are relevant and can be used to deploy real-world projects.

 Inference endpoint available at: [mlprojectsbyjen.com](https://mlprojectsbyjen.com)